pkarsy/rfboot/usb2rf/README.md

 D4 | DTR
 GND | GND

-and then:
+Edit the Makefile and replace the debug serial port (Not the same with the main serial port!) with the correct one and then:
 ```sh
 > make debug
 ```
-Now press "**F7**" (with gtkterm) to toggle DTR and enable/disable debug output.<br/>
+This command opens a gtkterm with the appropriate parameters Now press "**F7**" (with gtkterm) to toggle DTR and enable/disable debug output.<br/>
-See the comments of usb2rf.ino for more info.
+You can also read the comments inside usb2rf.ino for more info.

 ### Assemble the module
 See [Installation](../help/Installation.md) for instructions.